What Happens After You Resign From a Job?

 Be mindful that your employer might decide to let you go anyway if your expectations are out of line with their salary structure.

 When It's Not About the Money

-Your employer may ask you to document the status of your projects, create an operations manual, or help train a colleague to carry out your responsibilities until a replacement is hired.
-They might even ask you to provide a longer notice to ease the transition.
+Your employer may ask you to document the status of your projects, create an operations or handover manual, or help train a colleague to carry out your responsibilities until a replacement is hired.
+They might even ask you to serve a longer notice period to ease the transition.

 Cooperate as much as you can and work diligently until your last day so that you are remembered as a dedicated employee.
-You never know when you might need your past employer to vouch for your productivity and attitude in the future.
+You never know when in the future you might need your past employer to vouch for your productivity and attitude.

 Most organizations will conduct some type of exit interview with departing employees to assess factors contributing to your resignation.
 Carefully consider your personal perspective regarding whether to critique your boss or employer.

-In most cases, there is little to gain with any strong criticism, and you are better off focusing on positive aspects of our employment and the attractiveness of any new opportunities.
+In most cases, there is little to gain from any criticism, and you are better off focusing on positive aspects of your employment and the attractiveness of any new opportunities.
 Negative feedback about supervisors or co-workers can filter back to them and influence their responses to future reference checks.
 Review these tips for handling an exit interview, so you're prepared in advance.

 Be gracious, and express your gratitude to colleagues left behind.
 Excessive celebration can be alienating.
 Let stakeholders and customers know how their concerns will be handled after your departure, and thank them for their support.

 Maintain a positive tone all around as you depart, and it will be more likely that you will be remembered as a positive colleague.